bitmakerla/estela/README.md

 Each of these modules works independently of the rest and can be changed.
 Each module has a more detailed description in its corresponding directory.

+## How to Contribute

+Please read `CONTRIBUTING.md` and follow the steps.
+Remember to abide by our adapted from [ESTELA Code of Conduct](https://github.com/bitmakerla/estela/blob/main/CODE_OF_CONDUCT.md) too.